 Dr. Ed Leap, ER physician, agrees with this statistic in an article he wrote in the Emergency Medicine News.

-He states that there’s a general perception that the public automatically associates someone with an MD as having “Mucho Dinero“.
+He states that there’s a general perception that the public automatically associates someone with a medical degree (MD) as having “Mucho Dinero“.

-They don’t understand that many doctors enter medical school with hundreds of thousands of dollars of undergrad debt.
-Couple that with the skyrocketing costs of medical/dental school plus a late career start which makes it difficult to ever get ahead of the eight ball.
+They don’t understand the high costs that many doctors enter medical school with such as hundreds of thousands of dollars of undergrad debt.
+Couple that with skyrocketing costs of years of medical school plus a late career start which makes it difficult to ever get ahead of the eight ball.

 They’re always behind.